 This can occur initiated several ways.
-For example, a user with the SHUTDOWN privilege can execute a mysqladmin shutdown command. mysqladmin can be used on any platform supported by MySQL.
+For example, a user with the SHUTDOWN privilege can execute a mysgladmin shutdown command. mysgladmin can be used on any platform supported by MySQL.
 Other operating system-specific shutdown initiation methods are possible as well: The server shuts down on Unix when it receives a SIGTERM signal.
 A server running as a service on Windows shuts down when the services manager tells it to.